jfrancis42/sota-lisp/README.md

 ## ToDo

-* Still doesn't recover properly from many network failures.
+* Still doesn't recover properly from some network failures.
 Fix.
 * Add support to automatically tune radio to new spots via FLDigi.
-* Barfs on some data.
-Included bad.rss.html file with an example (last item).
-Appears to fail due to the "\&amp;" between the call signs.
-In the mean time, wrapped it in a (ignore-errors ), but that's ver definitely the wrong way to do it.
+* Barfs on some input data.
+Included bad.rss.html file with an example (last entry in the file).
+Appears to fail due to the "\& amp;" between the call signs.
+In the mean time, wrapped it in a (ignore-errors ), but that's very definitely the wrong way to do it.
 Fix.
+* The code that caches the fetched peak data seems to barf on unicode characters.
+May the inventors of unicode burn in unquenchable fire for ever and ever, amen.
+Fix.
+* Add logging to files.
+* Be smart about looking for peak cache files.
+* Don't crash for a missing cache file.